Quickshot/DupImageLib/README.md

 - ### DCT (pHash)
   - Discrete cosine transform based algorithm.
 Similar to the one implemented in [pHash library](http://www.phash.org/).
 Detailed explanation of the algorithm can be found [here](http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html).
 Slower than any of the previous algorithms, but has better tolerance to image modifications.
 Produces 64 bit hashes.

+All algorithms accepts the image input as a stream or as a path to filesystem location.

 DupImageLib also provides a function to compare hashes to return the similarity of the hashes.

 DupImageLib uses [Magick.NET](https://github.com/dlemstra/Magick.NET) for image processing needs.
 Users of DupImageLib can use their own image processing library by providing an implementation of IImageTransformer and passing that to the ImageHashes constructor.